SiteSaviors/forever-in-color/docs/studio-v2-implementation-guide.md

 2. **Orientation Section**
    - Pills for Portrait / Square / Landscape.
-   - Clicking a pill triggers the existing cropper modal (same as ActionGrid).
+   - Clicking a pill should call `useOrientationBridge().requestOrientationChange(targetOrientation)`; the provider handles modal semantics and smart-crop reuse.
    - Display current orientation label (e.g., “Current: Portrait”).
    - Do not auto-refresh preview on selection; rely on cropper completion logic.